• Skip to main content

 For the open access PDF link of this article please click here.

-Filed Under: Features Tagged With: 316L Stainless Steel, Anterior Neck, Bladder Cancer, Bladder Tumors, Contact Line, En Bloc, En Bloc Resection, End-effector, Ex-vivo Experiments, First Contact, High Recurrence Rate, In-vivo Experiments, Inner Wall, Irrigation, Motion Tracking, Negative Margins, Non-muscle Invasive Bladder Cancer, Payload Capacity, Perforation Rate, Posterior Wall, Recurrence Rate, Robotic System, Surgeons, Tendon Length, Transurethral Resection, Tumor Resection, Urethral, Vivo Experiments, Workspace, Yaw Angle
+Filed Under: Past Features Tagged With: 316L Stainless Steel, Anterior Neck, Bladder Cancer, Bladder Tumors, Contact Line, En Bloc, En Bloc Resection, End-effector, Ex-vivo Experiments, First Contact, High Recurrence Rate, In-vivo Experiments, Inner Wall, Irrigation, Motion Tracking, Negative Margins, Non-muscle Invasive Bladder Cancer, Payload Capacity, Perforation Rate, Posterior Wall, Recurrence Rate, Robotic System, Surgeons, Tendon Length, Transurethral Resection, Tumor Resection, Urethral, Vivo Experiments, Workspace, Yaw Angle

 Primary Sidebar